Image

 How to Appeal a Glendale, MO DWI Administrative Hearing Decision

-If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the Glendale, MO circuit court within 15 days of the final ruling.
-This appeal must be filed in the circuit court of the Glendale, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
-A Combs Waterkotte Glendale, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.
+If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal in the Glendale, MO circuit court within 15 days of the final ruling.
+This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially notified of the appeal.
+Our Glendale, MO DWI administrative hearing lawyers can handle the entire appeals process on your behalf to get the best possible outcome.

 DWI Administrative Hearing Lawyer in Glendale, MO | DWI Attorney Glendale, MO | Combs Waterkotte

-If you hire a Combs Waterkotte DWI administrative hearing lawyer in the Glendale, MO area, you’re not just choosing a leading DWI administrative hearing lawyer lawyer in Glendale, MO and beyond – you are protecting your license, your rights, your freedom, and your future.
-Along with experienced DWI administrative hearing attorneys, our staff is available 24/7 and provides expertise in the following areas for Glendale, MO residents:
+If you partner with a Combs Waterkotte Glendale, MO DWI administrative hearing lawyer, you aren’t just selecting a leading DWI administrative hearing lawyer lawyer in Glendale, MO and throughout Missouri – you’re protecting your license, your rights, your freedom, and your future.
+In addition to esteemed DWI administrative hearing lawyers, our legal team is available 24/7 and provides expertise in the following areas for Glendale, MO residents:

 A DWI/DUI arrest in Glendale, MO doesn’t just mean criminal charges—it puts your driver’s license at immediate risk.
 You have only 15 days to request a DWI administrative hearing, or else your license suspension or revocation will go into immediate effect—with no option to appeal.
 Act fast to hire a Glendale, MO DWI administrative hearing lawyer to give yourself the best chance at keeping your driving privileges.

-Call Combs Waterkotte now at (314) 900-HELP or reach out online for a free case review where we can get to work on a defense to get you the best possible outcome in Glendale, MO.
+Call Combs Waterkotte as soon as possible at (314) 900-HELP or contact us online for a no-obligation case review where we can get to work on a defense to get you the best possible outcome in Glendale, MO.

 View Service Areas